ngeorge07/chatty-app/README.md

 # Chat app with React + Firebase

 CRUD app made with React and Firebase.
-Login with Goolgle and send a new message, delete your sent messages or vote on any message.
+Once you login with Goolgle you will be given a random Robot name and profile picture.
+You can send a new message, delete your sent messages or vote on any message.

 Inspired by Fireship's [React Firebase Chat Tutorial](https://youtu.be/zQyrwxMPm88)